Savion Glover: Notable choreographed pieces

+One of the timesteps performed in Barbra Streisand's Timeless in Glover's performance as "Brother Time" has been informally named the "Savion Glover Timestep" by many tap dancers.

 Broadway

 The Tap Dance Kid (1985)

 This musical was based on the 1974 novel Nobody's Family is Going to Change by Louise Fitzhugh.
 Glover's Broadway debut, at the age of 11, was as a replacement with this show.
 The musical was choreographed by Danny Daniels, with direction by Vivian Matalon; the music was by Henry Krieger and lyrics by Robert Lorick.
 Reviews of this show were mediocre.
 The New York Times claimed it was a traditional story to give children a dream to look forward to, but was not anything exceptional.
 However, the musical went on to be nominated for seven Tony Awards, including Best Musical.

 Black and Blue (1989)

 Performed at the age of 15.
 For this performance, he became one of the youngest performers ever nominated for a Tony Award.